-13. Thus if a taxable person has wrongly claimed a credit for input tax the mechanism by which HMRC reclaims it is by way of an assessment for VAT.
+- 13. Thus if a taxable person has wrongly claimed a credit for input tax the mechanism by which HMRC reclaims it is by way of an assessment for VAT.
 Section 73 (6) and section 77 impose time limits for the making of an assessment under section 73 (2).
 The long stop time limit was three years after the end of the prescribed accounting period.
-It has since been extended to four years.

-14. If a person has accounted to HMRC for output tax that was not output tax due, then HMRC must credit that person with that amount: VATA s.
+It has since been extended to four years. - 14.
+If a person has accounted to HMRC for output tax that was not output tax due, then HMRC must credit that person with that amount: VATA s.
 80 (1).
 Similarly, if a person has paid an amount by way of VAT that was not due, then HMRC must repay that amount: VATA s.
 80 (1B).
 These sub-sections also deal with overpayment by reference to accounting periods.
 Section 80 (2A) provides that:

-"Where----
+"Where-

-(a) as a result of a claim under this section by virtue of subsection (1) or (1A) above an amount falls to be credited to a person, and the Commissioners shall be liable to pay (or repay) to him so much of that amount as so remains."
+- (a) as a result of a claim under this section by virtue of subsection (1) or (1A) above an amount falls to be credited to a person, and - (b) after setting any sums against it under or by virtue of this Act, some or all of that amount remains to his credit, the Commissioners shall be liable to pay (or repay) to him so much of that amount as so remains."